BroadcomMFD/dbm-db2-for-zowe-cli/README.md

 }
 ```

-The `data` property is populated with additional information so that you don't need to parse the `message` to retrieve
+The `data` property contains additional information, so that you do not need to parse the message to retrieve it.
-it.

-The `data.files` property can contain the following properties based on the output files available for a command
+The `data.files` property may contain the following properties based on the output files available for a command
 executed:
 - ddlFile
 - summaryFile